donsheehy/greedypermutation/docsource/source/vizneighborgraph.rst

 - `__init__(self, neighbor_graph, style, stylesheet)` This initializer accepts a NeighborGraph object from `greedypermutation`, a specified style as a string, and a `.yaml` stylesheet.
 The `style` parameter is used to look up the parameterized style in the stylesheet.
 Each parameter is set to a new class attribute with the same identifier and value as the parameter.

 Additionally, `VizNeighborGraph` has six methods used to draw elements of the `NeighborGraph` object to a `Canvas` object.
-Only the `draw(self, canvas)` method should be called on a `VizNeighborGraph` object to draw a Neighbor Graph.
-The other five methods are used internally to delegate drawing elements to separate methods.
+To draw elements, call the `super().draw()` method to draw a `VizNeighborGraph`.
 Specifying which elements of the `NeighborGraph` are drawn to the canvas is handled by the stylesheet attribute.

-- `draw(self, canvas)` This method is intended to be called by the user.  `draw(self, canvas)` delegates drawing to one of the other 5 methods in order to draw specific elements of the NeighborGraph data structure.
-- `__points(self, canvas)` This method is used to draw the points of the NeighborGraph to the canvas.
+- `__points(self)` This method is used to draw the points of the NeighborGraph to the canvas.
 To specify drawing points to the canvas, the 'graph_point' name should be used to wrap the style specifications of NeighborGraph points.
-- `__vertices(self, canvas)` This method is used to draw lines from the center of one `NeighborGraph` cell to the center of cells vertices.
+- `__vertices(self)` This method is used to draw lines from the center of one `NeighborGraph` cell to the center of cells vertices.
 To specify drawing vertices to the canvas, the `graph_vertex` name should be used to wrap the style specifications of `NeighborGraph` vertices.
-- `__edges(self, canvas)` This method is used to draw the edges of the `NeighborGraph` object to the canvas.
+- `__edges(self)` This method is used to draw the edges of the `NeighborGraph` object to the canvas.
 Edges are drawn as the point in the center of a `NeighborGraph` cell.
 To specify drawing edges to the canvas, the `graph_edge` name should be used to wrap the style specifications of Neighbor Graph edges.
-- `__hull(self, canvas)` This method is used to draw a convex hull around a `NeighborGraph` cell.
+- `__hull(self)` This method is used to draw a convex hull around a `NeighborGraph` cell.
 The convex hull is drawn as a polygon around the outermost points of the `NeighborGraph` cell.
 The task of computing the convex hull is delegated to the `ConvexHull` class part of `ds2viz`.
 To specify drawing a convex hull to the canvas, the `convex_hull` name should be used to wrap the style specifications of the Neighbor Graph hull.
-- `__label(self, canvas)` This method is intended to draw point labels as `(x, y)` coordinates to the canvas.
-However, this method has no options to scale text to the size of the canvas so labels currently appear too large.
-To specify drawing labels to the canvas, the `label` name should be used to wrap the style specifications of the Neighbor Graph label.

 Visualizer Styles
 ===============